High Energy giving Foods

 Not all fats are bad for you.
 Here are four ways to get the right kind of fat into your diet.

 • Avoid Bad Fats: Trans fats are harmful even in small amounts and are mainly in processed foods made with partially hydrogenated oil.
-The good news is that trans fats have been removed from many foods.

 • Limit Saturated Fats: Not as bad as trans fats but worse than unsaturated fats.
 These are found in red meat, butter, cheese, ice cream, coconut oil, and palm oil.